southnorthist/kaggle_analysis/index.md

 ## Welcome to My GitHub Page

-This page gives an overview of the projects that I have been working.
+This page gives an overview of the projects that I have been working on.
 Particularliy on problems that interests me using machine learning techniques and visualization tools.

 ### Machine Learning in Action

 * Credit-ability Classification using Logistic Regression, Decision Trees, Random Forests and XGBoost - _wip_
   * Python: Pandas, Matplotlib, Seaborn, Scikit-Learn, XGBoost

+* Using Movie Lens Data for Market Basket Analysis and Recommender Systems- _tbd_
+  * Python: Pandas, Matplotlib, Seaborn, MLxtend

-* Credit Card User Clustering - _v1_
+* Credit Card User Segmentation with Clustering - _v1_
   * Python: Pandas, Matplotlib, Seaborn, Scikit-Learn

 * US Real GDP and Personal Income by States Visualization - _v1_
   * Python: Request for API data extraction, Tableau public

-* Movie Lens Data Market Basket Analysis - _wip_
-  * Python: Pandas, Matplotlib, Seaborn, MLxtend